sasha-laurent/amb-project/README2018.md

 chmod -R 775 app/logs
 chown -R www-data:www-data web/upload/
 chmod -R 775 web/upload/

+### 4. Check out the platform!
+Go on the website url and see if it works :)

 ### Or, you can use the deployment script.